serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/PropertyItem/EditLink.md

 # PropertyItem.EditLink property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

 Gets or sets the edit link flag.
-Determines if column should have a edit link to open related dialog.
+Determines if the column should have an edit link to open the related dialog.

 ```csharp
 public bool?
 EditLink { get; set; }